LeoHsiao1/pyexiv2/docs/Tutorial.md

     >>> img.read_xmp()['Xmp.dc.subject']
     ['tag1', 'tag2', 'tag3']
     ```
-    pyexiv2 uses `', '` as a separator to split multiple values.
-So it might split the string you want to write.
+    For these tags, pyexiv2 uses `", "` as a separator for multiple values.
+So it might automatically split the string you want to write.
 For example:
     ```py
     >>> img.modify_xmp({'Xmp.dc.subject': 'tag1,tag2, tag3'})
     >>> img.read_xmp()['Xmp.dc.subject']